2016 UCI Road World Championships – Women's team time trial: Course

-The race started at the Lusail Sports Complex and finished at The Pearl-Qatar, after a flat course of 40 km.
+The race started at the Lusail Sports Complex and finished at The Pearl Island, after a flat course of 40 km.
 There were intermediate time checks after 13.6 km and 26.4 km.

 Qualification

 The following UCI Women's Teams in the UCI Team Ranking as of 15 August 2016 were invited to take part.
 Teams in bold elected to compete in the race.